calvinmorett/calvinmorett.github.io/_posts/2019-11-22-imganalysis.md

 | Flag frames, with flagged/rejected flags  |        |
 | Faster workflow for deleting flagged images.  |        |

 _The real questions to ask is if this is right for what you're looking to do.
-For me when I needed it to sort frames for videos, I felt it was sufficient for multiple editors, the ease of learning the program, and workflow speed increases, for the reasons listed above._
+For me when I needed it to sort frames for videos, I felt it was sufficient for multiple editors, the ease of learning the program, and workflow speed increases, and for the reasons listed above._